CeamKrier/docker-adventure/README.md

 Downloading OS(base image) as alpine

-By using ‘apk’ package manager, redis being downloaded and installed onto OS
+By using `apk` package manager, redis being downloaded and installed onto OS

-Writing a dockerfile is like installing the chrome to a computer with no OS.
+Writing a dockerfile is like **installing the chrome to a computer with no OS.**

 ![Dockerfile flow](./zdocs/dockerfile-flow.png)